 Secure | No Obligation | Takes 2 Minutes

-SuretyBonds.com is legally licensed to issue guardianship bonds nationwide.
-Whether you’re looking to become a legal guardian in Texas, Indiana, Florida or Illinois, we can help.
+SuretyBonds.com is legally licensed to issue guardianship bonds in all 50 states.
+Wherever you need to become a legal guardian, we can help.

 What Is a Guardianship Bond?

-- Principal: The guardian who purchases the bond and pledges to uphold the terms of the contract.
+- Principal: The guardian who purchases the bond and pledges to uphold the contract terms

-- Obligee: The court requiring the bond from the guardian.
+- Obligee: The court that requires the bond from the guardian

-- Surety: The company writing the guardianship bond on behalf of the principal.
+- Surety: The surety company that provides the bond on behalf of the principal

-Guardianship bonds ensure guardians accurately manage the affairs and financials of the individual placed in their care.
-They also act as a deterrent for people with questionable intentions to serve as a legal guardian.
-For example, if a guardian mismanages their charge’s finances, a claim could be made against their guardianship bond to protect the individual under their care from financial loss.
+Guardianship and custodian surety bonds act as a deterrent for people with questionable intentions to serve as legal guardians.
+For example, if a guardian mismanages their charge’s finances, a claim could be made against their bond to protect the individual under their care from loss.

-- Specific qualities of your case (amount of the estate in question, etc.)
+- Specific qualities of your case, such as the value of the estate

 - Your state’s guardianship/custodian requirements

-Guardianship bond costs vary on a case-by-case basis.
-The court sets the bond amount, and the guardian must pay a percentage of the total bond amount (the premium) to a surety to secure the guardianship bond.
+The court sets the guardianship bond amount, and the guardian must pay a percentage of that total to secure the custodial bond.
+Get an exact quote by applying now.

-To qualify for this bond, applicants usually need a credit score of at least 650.
-However, don’t let a lower credit score discourage you from applying for the bond you need.
-SuretyBonds.com has a history of helping applicants who lack excellent credit.
-If you qualify, we’ll find you the lowest rate available for your bond.
+To obtain a guardianship bond, applicants usually need a credit score of at least 650.
+However, SuretyBonds.com has a bad credit bonding program.
+If you qualify, we’ll work to find the lowest possible bond premium regardless of your credit score.

 Begin the custodial bonding process by filling out our online contact form.
 Once your application is complete, we’ll find the best rate possible for your bond, typically within 1 business day.